 2. The Student Affairs staff member on call will reach out to you by phone.
 (Please be sure your voicemail is set up, and that you answer your phone when they call.)
 The Dean of Students will subsequently notify your faculty that you will be attending class remotely and, if symptomatic, that you may be absent.

 3. You will be sent a link to a form that you should fill out as soon as possible.
 Among other things, this form will enable Student Affairs to arrange for your meal delivery, facilitated through AVI and Residential Life.
 (Two hours’ advance notice will be required to coordinate meal delivery, so if you receive a diagnosis at 11:30 a.m., your first delivered meal would be dinner.)

 Because Knox Public Health (KPH) is the agency responsible for monitoring positive cases in Knox County, they will contact those in isolation housing to perform daily symptom checks, provide medical supplies, etc. and assume management of overall care.
-They also will work with you to trace your contacts, and your cooperation is vital to contain the spread of coronavirus.
+They also will work with you, with assistance from Kenyon staff, to trace your contacts, and your cooperation is vital to contain the spread of coronavirus.
 (It also is required as part of the 2020–21 Student Conduct Addendum.)
 KPH determines when you may be released from isolation.
 They will provide you a letter via email that confirms release from isolation.
 Once the letter is shared with the College, you can be transported back to campus and return to your classes in-person.

 KPH will give you a release of information form; you must sign it in order for KPH to be able to speak with your family.
 We encourage you to reach out to your family, too, to let them know about your condition.